brianm2002513/E-store/README.md

 # 🛍️ Minimal E-Commerce Site
-A lightweight, responsive e-commerce application built with React.
 This project demonstrates a clean implementation of product browsing, category filtering, cart management, and a basic checkout experience — all built with a focus on simplicity, usability, and code clarity.

 # 🚀 Features
 🖼 Product Listing – Browse a collection of products with images, prices, and short descriptions.